Food Trucks and Global Food

 Our LM Middle School uses an interdisciplinary approach that engages students in project-based learning (PBL).
 Project-based learning invites students to acquire knowledge and skills through investigation, integration and synthesis of a complex question, problem, or challenge experienced in the “real world”.

 Each year they explore 4 different themes, broken out into quarters.
-Next year’s themes will be H2O, Tipping Points, Manufacturing and The 100 People Project.
+Next year’s themes will be H2O, The 100 People Project, History Now and iCreate.